-Google will penalise slow, data hungry websites giving them a lower priority in search results.
-I think you’ll agree that this allround bad.
+Google will penalise slow, data-hungry websites giving them a lower priority in search results.
+I think you’ll agree that this is bad all around.

 Large images take up a lot of server space which costs money.
-Save yourself a bob or too and optimise.
+Save yourself a bob or two and optimise.

 Nobody likes using slow websites.
 Keep your loading time snappy and your clients happy!